-The Bible continually links obedience to God with love for God.
+The commands of God's Word reveal to us the character of God, so that obedience to His Word results in our reflecting the image of God, whom we love.
 A mark of a true Christian is that he loves God and keeps His commandments.
 Unbelievers resent authority and want to be their own boss, because they do not trust and love God.
 Our desire for students is not only that they would obey the authority that God has placed over them, but that they would delight to do so, because they have come to delight in God and trust in Him.
-We pray for students to develop a passion for excellence in learning, worship, and service.
+We pray for students to develop a passion for excellence in learning, worship, and service, by growing in a joyful relationship with God through Christ.